bugcrowd/templates/submissions/description/broken_authentication_and_session_management/failure_to_invalidate_session/on_email_change/recommendations.md

 # Recommendation(s)

-The application should invalidate all current user sessions server-side and client-side when a user changes their email.
+The application should invalidate all current user sessions, both server-side and client-side, when a user changes their email.

-It is also best practice to shorten session timeout values based upon business needs which take into consideration the criticality of the application and the data contained within.
+It is also best practice to shorten session timeout values based upon business needs.
+The length of the session should take into consideration the criticality of the application and the data contained within.

 For further information, please see Open Web Application Security Project (OWASP):